I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_whea_error_packet_v2.md

 The WHEA_ERROR_PACKET_V2 structure describes the error data that is contained in a hardware error packet error section of an <a href="https://msdn.microsoft.com/080da29a-b5cb-45a5-848d-048d9612ee2a">error record</a>.
 The hardware error data is referenced through the <b>DataOffset </b>and<b> DataLength </b>members.
 The error data's type is defined through the <b>DataFormat</b> member.

-In addition, <a href="whea.platform_specific_hardware_error_driver_plug_ins">platform-specific hardware error driver (PSHED) plug-ins</a> can add supplementary platform-specific error data that is referenced through the <b>PshedDataOffset</b> and <b>PshedDataLength</b> members.
+In addition, <a href="https://msdn.microsoft.com/7c56a8e2-11e9-4ef0-83f2-50a17713bffa">platform-specific hardware error driver (PSHED) plug-ins</a> can add supplementary platform-specific error data that is referenced through the <b>PshedDataOffset</b> and <b>PshedDataLength</b> members.
 Both of these members must be set to 0 if PSHED data has not been added.

 ## -requirements